 With insurgencies varying from movement to movement, it is important to determine what is an insurgency.
-A recent paper by Aaron Young & David Gray seeking to define it, looks at likely causes, and finally, examines possible solutions.
+A recent paper by Aaron Young & David Gray seeking to define the term looks at likely causes and examines possible solutions.
 They believe that an insurgency is bound to political constraints.
 They define what is an insurgency by the challenging of these political aspects:

 - The political system

 - The policies that determine who gets what in societies

 They believe that terrorism is only an option utilized by insurgencies if they fail on achieving their political goals.
 Over the years, though, the inclusion of guerilla warfare and terrorist tactics have served the purpose of demoralizing their opposition which can sometimes equate to an accelerated victory of their political goals.

 Gray reports that “through proper management of social services and welfare programs, the needs of insurgent masses can be met.
 Only by the willingness of cooperation by the state and insurgent forces can a unified agreement be reached, considering that is a goal of the organization.”

 Economic factors are important to squash an insurgency according to Mr. Gray.
 His research has led him to believe that by including indigenous and minority groups into economic development instead of complete control by the ruling party can be key to defeating the underlying current of an insurgency.
 And that the only way an insurgency can continue is if economic conditions remain the same or worsen.
 He states “by increasing regional utilization and production of viable resources, unemployment reductions, giving the masses both a sense of control of their own destinies and increases in the distribution of wealth has the effect of reducing strife and discontent.”